Easy Halloween Freezer Fudge is no-bake and ready in 15 minutes, leaving plenty of time for our decorating ideas.

-It's no secret to Dinner-Mom readers that a sweet ending is considered an essential part of a delicious dinner...at least by the majority at my house, especially at holidays...like Halloween.
+It's no secret to Dinner-Mom readers that a sweet ending is considered an essential part of a delicious dinner...at least at my house, especially at holidays.

-I've never shied away from making these special desserts because my girls never fail to pop into the kitchen and share in the fun.
+I've never shied away from baking for events because my girls never fail to pop into the kitchen and share in the fun.
+And, making memories is what it's all about!

 - Powdered Sugar - Sweetens and adds bulk.